Over 1.7M Hondas investigated for unexpected automatic braking - NewsBreak

 The owner, who was not identified in the complaint, reported that two people were hurt.

 The Honda probe is the second investigation of automated braking systems opened by NHTSA in the past week.
 On Feb.
-17, the agency began investigating reports of similar malfunctions on about 416,000 Teslas after it received 354 complaints that the vehicles could stop for no reason.330,000 Ford Mustangs recalled over rear camera problem
+17, the agency began investigating reports of similar malfunctions on about 416,000 Teslas after it received 354 complaints that the vehicles could stop for no reason.Virginia family wants “Carolina squat” banned after 27-year-old father dies in crash

 The vehicles are equipped with partially automated driver-assist features such as adaptive cruise control and “Autopilot,” which allows them to automatically brake and steer within their lanes.